Inflectra/rapise-documentation/docs/Libraries/Map.md

 GetValue(/**number|string*/ rowOrColumnNameOrId)
 ```

 Gets cell value by its name or id.
-Returns current cell value after `DoSequental`.
+Returns current cell value after `DoSequential`.
 If it is `Rows` or `Table` map then the parameter needs to be a column name or index, and `ActiveRow` is used.
 If it is `Columns` map then the parameter needs to be a row name or index, and `ActiveRow` is used.

 * `[rowOrColumnNameOrId]`: Row or Column index or Name.